 BackBone: Three Position Garmin Mount

 Put your Garmin Edge 200, 500, 510, 800 or 810, centered and in your line of sight with the BackBone.
-Use it as a hi or low forward position and over the stem.
+Use it as a hi or low forward position or over the stem.
 Light and stiff the BackBone weighs in at 15 grams (the OEM forward mount is 27 grams), and is at home on your mountain, road or commuter bike.
 A “below deck” clip for mounting lights and cameras will be available in the near future.

 You will need to purchase separately, two M4 x 12mm or longer socket head screws and nuts.
 Although not required, two o-rings can be installed for added security.
 Look for 5/8” inside diameter, 1/16” thickness (AS568-016) for increased friction between mount and handlebar.
 O-rings are typically found in the plumbing aisle of your local hardware store or online.